frabulous/ProjectArakne/README.md

 One common use of procedural animation is in the movement of characters and creatures.
 For example, in a game featuring a wide variety of enemy types, each with its own unique movement patterns, it would be impractical to pre-animate every possible movement for every enemy.
 Instead, a procedural animation system can be used to generate the animation for each enemy based on its movement patterns and physical properties.

 Another example of the use of procedural animation is in the simulation of natural phenomena such as fire, water, and cloth.
-These types of animations can be difficult to pre-animate and often require a high degree of realism.
-In these cases, a procedural animation system can be used to generate the animation on the fly, using physical simulations to produce realistic and unpredictable results.

 ### Procedural assets
 Procedural asset generation is a technique used in video games to generate game assets, such as textures, models, and levels, on the fly, rather than pre-creating them.
 This allows for a greater degree of flexibility and variability in the game's content.
 With this technique, the game can generate unique and complex assets without the need of manual creation, saving time and resources.

 ## Project Development

+### Agent presentation

+Dall'inspector, l'utente può regolare le dimensioni del corpo tramite i parametri bodyWidth e bodyLength.
+Può decidere il numero di zampe dell'agente regolando la variabile pairsOfLegs.

 AI Design divided in subproblems:
 ### Legs IK: personal implementation**
 #### What is IK / FK
-*Forward kinematics:
- Single solution exists
- An example is going from Local Transform to Final Transform Inverse Kinematics:
- it’s more difficult to solve
-(as it’s often the case with inverse problems!)
- Often, trivial solutions are all that we need in Games: e.g., just two bones (for articulated legs, or arms)
- Multiple solutions exists: which one to pick?
- Disambiguate with additional constraint, such as: minimize the distance from the intermediate bone to a given attractor position
-IK has many uses:
- in preprocessing (helping the task of the animator)  in real time (performed by the game engine)
- Examples of real-time uses:
- Exact positioning of feet on ground
- Exact positioning of hand to object to be grabbed
- Hands need to be joined
-(e.g. 2-handed weapon wielding)
- (e.g., making the system auto-correct for small changes in bone lengths – helps animation retargeting)
- (e.g., during interpolated keyframes)
- Helps attack animation “connect” with target*~~

 Forward Kinematics (FK) and Inverse Kinematics (IK) are two techniques used in the animation of characters and objects in video games.